 In 1989, the Madrid Chamber of Commerce created the Madrid Court of Arbitration (the "Court"), as an internal division in charge of administering arbitral proceedings.
-In order to ensure its autonomy and independence, the Chamber provided the Court with its own specific Statute (most recently amended in 2014).
-The Statute sets the Court’s operative framework and equips the Court with the necessary means and the bodies it requires to carry out its activities: the Plenary of the Court, the Arbitrator Appointment Committee (the "Appointment Committee"), the Secretariat and the Presidency.
+In order to ensure its autonomy and independence, the Chamber provided the Court with its own specific Statute (most recently amended in 2018).
+The Statute sets the Court’s operative framework and equips the Court with the necessary means and the bodies it requires to carry out its activities.

-The Court is additionally governed by its Internal Rules, which are approved by the Plenary of the Court.
-These rules set the functioning regulations of the Appointment Comittee, the procedure for the appointment of emergency arbitrators and other matters.
+The Court is additionally governed by its Internal Regulations, which are approved by the Plenary of the Court.
+These rules set the functioning regulations of the Arbitrator Appointment Committee, the Arbitrator Challenges Committee and other matters.

 After more than 25 years, the Court has acquired extensive experience in administering domestic and international commercial arbitrations.